 Step 2: Select the Control Center option.

 There should be no green around the button, and the button should be in the left position, when the setting is turned off.
 I have disabled access to the Control Center from within apps in the picture below.

 Is there a lock with a circle around it at the top of your iPhone screen, but you aren’t sure why?
-Click here and see how you can get rid of it, while also enabling your iPhone screen to rotate as you move the device.
+Click here and see how you can get rid of it while also enabling your iPhone screen to rotate as you move the device.

 Kermit Matthews is a freelance writer based in Philadelphia, Pennsylvania with more than a decade of experience writing technology guides.
 He has a Bachelor’s and Master’s degree in Computer Science and has spent much of his professional career in IT management.

-He specializes in writing content about iPhones, Android devices, Microsoft Office and many other popular applications and devices.
+He specializes in writing content about iPhones, Android devices, Microsoft Office, and many other popular applications and devices.